dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/awstats.md

 Powerful and featureful web server log analyzer.
 With a web interface you can see all the statistics.

-This setup has been tested on: `Debian Trixie`, `Debian Trixie for Raspberry Pi`, `Ubuntu for Raspberry Pi` around september 2026.
+This setup has been tested on: `Debian 13 codename Trixie`, `Debian Trixie for Raspberry Pi`, `Ubuntu for Raspberry Pi` around september 2026.

 ## Installation and configuration